marekpetrik/craam2/README.md

 ### Installing on macOS

-You need to make several additional changes to compile the
+You need to make tho following changes to compile the R extension:

 1. Remove `-fopenmp` from 2 lines in `rcraam/src/Makevars`